 The Fool’s Mate

-We human will, in general, get fixated on the superlatives in any field of human action.
+We humans will, in general, get fixated on the superlatives in any field of human action.
 We are continually attempting to figure out who is the greatest, the most grounded, the smartest, best ever, and so forth.
 All things considered, our fixation went so far that a different body was made that distributes a yearly book which reports all the superfluous accomplishments of the humankind.

 Chess players are not a special case.
 For example, when we are playing the game, we are hunting down the best move; we are enthusiastically entering extensive talks about the near significance of Fischer and Kasparov, and so on.